Key Takeaways

 What methods can I use to determine the best hair washing routine for my scalp condition?

-Begin by observing your scalp’s feel 48 hours after washing, if it feels greasy or uncomfortable, consider washing more often; if it feels tight or flaky, reduce washing to preserve natural oils.
+Begin by observing your scalp’s feel 48 hours after washing, if it feels greasy or uncomfortable, consider washing more often.
 Adjusting based on these sensations helps tailor a routine that supports your scalp’s natural balance.

 A picture tells a thousand words: out of necessity, some images in this blog post have been created using artificial intelligence models.
 This is to help us bring to life & more comprehensively express the written content within this post.
 We only using artificially generated images when we don’t have a suitable image available to us.